Canva vs Figma for Non-Designers 2026: Which Tool Actually Makes Sense for You?

 Integrations

-Canva plugs into Instagram, Facebook, Google Drive, Dropbox, Mailchimp, HubSpot, Slack, and most content and marketing tools.
-It's designed to fit smoothly into marketing workflows.
-Figma, meanwhile, connects with Jira, Confluence, Slack, Zeplin, Notion, and development tools — it's built for product and engineering.
-Neither is better, they're just built for different worlds.
-If you're in marketing, Canva's integrations will feel immediately useful.
-Sitting between design and engineering teams?
-Figma's connections matter more.
+Canva integrates with Instagram, Facebook, Google Drive, Dropbox, Mailchimp, HubSpot, Slack, and most content and marketing tools.
+It's designed to slot into a marketing workflow seamlessly.
+Figma, on the other hand, integrates with Jira, Confluence, Slack, Zeplin, Notion, and development-focused tools — it's built for product and engineering workflows.

 Winner: Tie (depends on your workflow)